Comment on page

 This section describes the implementation of the Dead-letter station in Memphis.

-Once the user has debugged the consumer application or the consumer application is available to consume the message, a retransmit can take place directly from the dead-letter station according in the following methods
+After the user has successfully debugged the consumer application or when the consumer application becomes available to process the messages, retransmission can occur directly from the dead-letter station using the following methods:

-- Drop the message from the Dead-letter station
+- 4.Optionally, drop the message from the Dead-letter station.

 Sometimes, messages can't be processed because of various possible issues, such as erroneous conditions within the producer or consumer application, bad schema, or an unexpected state change that causes an issue with your application code.
 For example, if a user places a web order with a particular product ID, but the product ID is deleted, the web store's code fails and displays an error, and the message with the order request is sent to a dead-letter queue.